 The Golden Ratio was first written about by the ancient Greeks and was more than just a way of organizing the picture space.
 For the Greeks, perfection was found not in excesses, but rather in the space between two excesses.
 This idea of the middle path stretched into everything that the Ancient Greeks did; philosophy, governance, art, everything.
 For them beauty was a mixture of symmetry, proportion and harmony.
 The Golden Ratio is a mathematical principle expressed as: a+b is to a as a is to b (see this link for images) and was the mathematical expression of this ideal.
 Subsequently this principle has been mapped to a host of natural processes, although with varying success.
 Importantly the ratio is roughly 1.62 to 1, meaning that the perfect rectangle for the Ancient Greeks is 1.62 on the long side and 1 on the short.
 It is not the same as the 2:3 ration that we see through most APS and FF cameras and is also different to the many types of traditional and digital photographic papers that are available.
+Although I think it’s interesting that it is closer to the 16:9 aspect ration that is used for widescreen cinema (as a completely irrelevant aside I find myself veering towards the 16:9 aspect ratio for a lot of my own personal work, preferring it over the usual 2:3 aspect ratio of the camera).
 Above are the two principles with their counterparts overlapping.
 I personally disagree that the RoT is a dumbing down of the Golden Mean as the points are actually quite different.

 The basic premise of the Golden Ratio as a compositional guide, apart from the actual shape of the rectangle, is that a series of intersection points creates a spiral that gets smaller and smaller.
 It’s often suggested that the point where the spiral gets to its smallest is the point of tension within the composition.
 Think of it as the focal point for ease of illustration.
 The rest of the composition should be roughly guided by the spiral as it winds outwards.
 In this way a number of Henri-Cartier Bresson’s images have been illustrated to have used the Golden Ratio (see this post on Bresson’s cyclist image).
 Whether this was on purpose or not is unknown.